Ready, Set, Go! - OPEN FOR APPLICATIONS NOW!

 This program is not prescriptive, and I am keen to hear from you about what your needs are, and what support would make the biggest difference for you in getting an apprenticeship or traineeship.
 However, you might like to consider making an application for tools of your chosen trade, for interview essentials, additional training programs, or support to attend a conference or employment expo.

-To make an application fill in the form below and tell me why you need support to prepare for an apprenticeship or traineeship and what you would use the bursary toward.
-If you cannot access the form below, you can fill it in at this link.
+To make an application when they open again fill in the form below and tell me why you need support to prepare for an apprenticeship or traineeship and what you would use the bursary toward.

 To apply you must live in the Federal electorate of Fisher.
 You can find a map of Fisher’s boundaries here: